 - So is the largest dwarf planet Eris or Pluto?
-The surface of Pluto refracts starlight making stellar occultation a difficult way to accurately measure its mass.
-Therefore its measurement of 1,473 miles has been give or take 62 miles (100 kilometers) meaning that it could be either smaller or larger than Eris.
-However the New Horizons Pluto flyby in 2015 has finally put an end to the speculation, reducing the margin of error in Pluto’s measurement to 12 miles (19 kilometers).
+The surface of Pluto refracts starlight making stellar occultation a difficult way to measure its mass accurately.
+Therefore its measurement of 1,473 miles is given or take 62 miles (100 kilometres) meaning that it could be either smaller or larger than Eris.
+However, the New Horizons Pluto flyby in 2015 has finally put an end to the speculation, reducing the margin of error in Pluto’s measurement to 12 miles (19 kilometres).
 Pluto is bigger!
 By only a few miles!

 - What is a Mean Sun and mean Solar Day?